thenchev/appointments/docs/task/userstories/TASK-3.md

 I want to:

-    - Call GET      /appointment      to get list of all appointments
+    - Call GET      /member      to get list of all members
-    - Call POST     /appointment      to store new appointment
+    - Call POST     /member      to store new meber
-    - Call PUT      /appointment/{id} to update existing appointment
+    - Call PUT      /member/{id} to update existing meber
-    - Call DELETE   /appointment/{id} to soft-delete existing appointment
+    - Call DELETE   /member/{id} to soft-delete existing member

 **Acceptance criteria**:

     - All listed endpoints are callable
-    - Functional tests are present and pasing
-    - Unit tests are present and pasing
+    - Tests present and pasing